Skip to content

 Saintfield – filming location

 Saintfield was one of the main towns used as a filming location for An Irish Goodbye.
-It is a civil parish village, which is fitting in tying in with the religious connotations seen in the short film.
-If you happen to visit Saintfield, be sure to check out Rowallane Gardens, a picturesque hidden gem that’s filled with greenery, mature trees and woodland.
+It is a civil parish village that fits the short film’s religious connotations.
+If you visit Saintfield, be sure to check out Rowallane Gardens, a picturesque hidden gem filled with greenery, mature trees, and woodland.

 An Irish Goodbye filming location